 Approximately 90% of people who are in business, hate face to face networking.
 Business networking for virtual assistants can be a challenge.
 It can be the idea of walking into a room full of strangers and starting a conversation.
 It can be the fear of self-promotion.
 Or it can be basically the effort you have to put in before and after the event.

-It really doesn’t matter what you don’t like about business networking, the fact remains that it can be good for your business and this shy most small business owners take the leap of faith and attend a networking event.
+It really doesn’t matter what you don’t like about business networking, the fact remains that it can be good for your business.
+This why most small business owners take the leap of faith and attend a networking event.

-Business networking is about building relationships and building relationships is about showing an interest in others, asking the right questions and being as helpful as possible.
+Business networking is about building relationships.
+Building relationships is about showing an interest in others, asking the right questions and being as helpful as possible.
 You need to like the person and they need to like you.
 This takes time and effort.
 Like any relationship, you need to constantly work at it and communicate well so that both parties get some benefit.

-The typical steps in building a business relationship for a virtual assistant or VA:
+The typical steps in building a business relationship for a virtual assistant or VA would be:

-You can see from the above list that this could actually take months before you consider that you know them well enough to start talking about how you can help each other in your business.
+You can see from the above list that this could actually take months.
+A lot more time, effort and cost before you consider that you know them well enough to start talking about how you can help each other in your business.

-Yes, there will be times where it may take a fraction of this time but generally you can plan a 3 month lead time before your connections and efforts start paying off.
+Yes, there will be times where it may take a fraction of this time.
+Generally you can plan a 3 month lead time before your connections and efforts start paying off.
 When networking online, this can be reduced to a few weeks.